MRC-CLIMB/docs/docs/walkthroughs/metagenomics-tutorial.md

 !cat leptospira.fasta
 ```

 If you wished you could go and take these reads and BLAST them over at NCBI-BLAST.
 There is also the `nr` BLAST database available on CLIMB-BIG-DATA if you wanted to run `blastx` on them.
-The BLAST databases are found in `/shared/team/db/blast`.
+The BLAST databases are found in `/shared/public/db/blast`.

 It was a bit disappointing that only 33% of the reads in our dataset were assigned.
-We could try a much bigger database than `k2_standard_16gb` such as `k2_pluspfp` which contains protozoal, fungal and plant sequences, as well as taxa contained in `k2_standard`.
+We could try a much bigger database than `standard_16gb` such as `pluspfp` which contains protozoal, fungal and plant sequences, as well as taxa contained in `standard`.

 To do this we will need to use the Kubernetes cluster in CLIMB-BIG-DATA.
 With the Kubernetes cluster we can run much bigger tasks requiring much more CPU power, or more memory than in a notebook container like this.